 Despite their prevalence, and obvious importance to many communities as a water source, there is little information available concerning water quality, and in particular the potential contamination of water with pathogens that would compromise its effectiveness as a drinking water source.
-This study was undertaken to assess bacterial levels (fecal and general coliforms), salinity and pH, in water associated with sand dams.1 In addition water use patterns and perception of water quality was surveyed for communities at 97 randomly selected sand dams.
+This study was undertaken to assess bacterial levels (fecal and general coliforms), salinity and pH, in water associated with sand dams, including roof rainwater collected at households.
+In addition, water use patterns and perception of water quality was surveyed for communities at 97 randomly selected sand dams.